speedhawk/LLM-A-/README.md

 ## Running

+We save each code of LLM A*, LLM Greedy and PPO as a corresponding gist.
+It can be immediately run.

 ## Potencial Problems
 There are possibly two problems during running.
 When the problems below appear, please just re-run the code: